openpracticelibrary/openpracticelibrary/src/pages/practice/iteration-planning.md

   * Identified set of prioritised and defined User Stories from the Product Owner to the team

-  * Capacity – Who is available, Are there any holiday, big meetings, etc during this period
+  * Capacity – Who is available, Are there any holiday, big meetings, etc during this period?

   * Velocity – How much has the team been able to produce recently?